-Different buffers or bases are added which sometimes minimize proteolysis and help in the complete solubilization of proteins.
-So we will continue our discussion on how to perform the protein extraction and proteome analysis on different types of biological samples in the next lecture.
+So we will continue our discussion on how to perform the protein extraction and proteome analysis of serum and different types of biological samples in the next lecture.
+(Refer Slide Time: 30:02)

-For the summary today you have learnt about how to perform cell lysis, how to protect the cell the proteins from the proteolysis by adding various types of protease inhibitors, sample fractionation methods, how to use protein extraction and solubilization for effective protein solubilization.
-And now we are talking about specific examples.

-We will continue our lecture in the next class Thank you
+In summary today you have learnt about how to perform cell lysis, how to protect the cell from the proteins from the proteolysis by adding various types of protease inhibitors and sample fractionation methods.
+We will continue our lecture in the next class on serum proteome analysis followed by bacterial and plant protein proteome analysis.
+Thank you.